meelgroup/approxmc/README.md

 ```
 ApproxMC reports that we have approximately `96 (=48*2)` solutions to the CNF's independent support.
 This is because for variables 3 and 4 we have banned the `false,false` solution, so out of their 4 possible settings, one is banned.
 Therefore, we have `2^5 * (4-1) = 96` solutions.

-### Independent Set
+### Sampling Set
-While you may be intereted in counting the number of solutions to a CNF formula, not all variables are necessary to specify the solution space.
-For example, it may be the case that every solution can be specified by assignment to just a subset of variables.
-For exmaple, consider the formula
+For some applications, one is not interested in solutions over all the variables and instead interested in counting the number of unique solutions to a subset of variables, called sampling set.
+ApproxMC allows you to specify the sampling set using the following modified version of DIMACS format:

 ```
-p cnf 3 3
--3 1 2 0
+$ cat myfile.cnf
--1 3 0
+c ind 1 3 4 6 7 8 10 0
+p cnf 500 1
--2 3 0
+3 4 0
 ```
-The above file encodes the formula where the variable `3` is essentially OR of `1` and `2`.
-Hence, every solution can be uniquely specified by assignment to variables 1 and 2 only.
-A subset of variables that uniquely determine a solution is called independent support and ApproxMC is able to take advantage of the specified independent support.
-The speed of the tool is **greatly** enhanced by providing independent support.

-We have a tool to help compute independent support [here](https://bitbucket.org/kuldeepmeel/mis).
-Once you have computed independent support, treat your independent support as your sampling set and use `c ind` as described above.
+Above, using the `c ind` line, we declare that only variables 1, 3, 4, 6, 7, 8 and 10 form part of the sampling set out of the CNF's 500 variables `1,2...500`.
+This line must end with a 0.
+The solution that ApproxMC will be giving is essentially answering the question: how many different combination of settings to this variables are there that satisfy this problem?
+Naturally, if your sampling set only contains 7 variables, then the maximum number of solutions can only be at most 2^7 = 128.
+This is true even if your CNF has thousands of variables.

 ### Issues, questions, bugs, etc.
 Please click on "issues" at the top and [create a new issue](https://github.com/meelgroup/mis/issues/new).
 All issues are responded to promptly.